F-Sergei/F-Sergei/README.md

 ### Hi, I’m @F-Sergei 👋

 ## I'm an experience seeker!
-- 🔭 I’m currently studying at Yandex.Practicum and ITMO in Russia;
+🔭 I’m currently studying at Yandex.Practicum and ITMO in Russia

-- In the future I want to combine three professions (power supply, data analytics, digital control systems) with a bias in data analysis.
-- I am interested in combining electric power and IoT with data analysis, in the future I may develop a start up project.
-- Participated in two Case-In championships in 2022 and 2023.
-- I am considering remote work, hybrid schedule.
+In the future I want to combine three professions (power supply, data analytics, digital control systems) with a bias in data analysis.
+I am interested in combining electric power and IoT with data analysis, in the future I may develop a start up project.
+Participated in two Case-In championships in 2022 and 2023.
+I am considering remote work, hybrid schedule.

 ### Connect with me:
 <!--- [<img align="left" alt="nik | Twitter" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/twitter.svg" />][twitter] --->